 - “What are you feeling?”

-It’s natural to want to offer comfort and reassurance, but ultimately children who have lost their parents need to come to terms with that transformative experience on their own terms.
+It’s natural to want to offer comfort and reassurance in the wake of a death, but ultimately children who have lost their parents need to come to terms with that transformative experience on their own terms.

 “The comfort is going to be that you’re sitting, that you’re there to listen and not overwhelmed or scared or put off by them,” says Claney.
 “And you want to say anything that highlights that you are there and open and present with them.”